Find your Foundation, Discover your Potential

 Each governing council has a different way of recruiting or bringing new members into the organization.

-2016 Greek Recruitment Book
+2016 Greek Recruitment Book (2017 Greek Recruitment Book will be out mid-June)

 Make sure to download a copy of the 2016 Greek Recruitment Book for information regarding each individual Chapter, as well as information on how to join.